awsdocs/emp-user-guide/doc_source/emp-best-practices.md

 Creating snapshots of your packaging machine before carrying out any packaging would mean you could always restore your system to a clean state if you needed to recapture the application\.

 **Disable background noise**
-Turn off Microsoft Defender Antivirus, any other antivirus software, automatic Windows Update, and any Windows Security alerts to ensure that changes to the system by any of these background tasks are captured in the package\.
-If your security policy requires you that you keep antivirus software turned on, then you can unload them only when running Package Builder\.
+Turn off Microsoft Defender Antivirus, any other antivirus software, and automatic Windows Update to ensure that changes to the system by any of these background tasks are not captured in the package\.
+If your security policy requires that you keep any antivirus software turned on, then you can unload them when performing the package builder process\.

 **Application prerequisite software or dependencies**
 If an application requires prerequisite software, for example, a legacy version of Java, and this software is not included or installed natively in the target operating system, then we recommend that you include these components in the EMP package for the application\.